top of page

 Also, ask for:

-Cost Reduction Programs: Push for the supplier to start a program aimed at reducing your costs over time.
+• Cost Reduction Programs: Push for the supplier to start cost reduction programs aimed at reducing your costs over time.

 Based on the negotiation, decide how to move forward: